prowler-cloud/prowler/README.md

 ./prowler -l -g extras
 ```

->There are some checks not included in that list, they are experimental or checks that takes long to run like `extra759` and `extra760` (search for secrets in Lambda function variables and code).
+>There are some checks not included in that list, they are experimental or checks that take long to run like `extra759` and `extra760` (search for secrets in Lambda function variables and code).

 To check all extras in one command: